 Research suggests that schizophrenia may have several possible causes:

 - Environment.
 Exposure to viruses or malnutrition before birth, particularly in the first and second trimesters has been shown to increase the risk of schizophrenia.
-Inflammation or autoimmune diseases can also lead to increased immune system
+Recent research also suggests a relationship between autoimmune disorders and the development of psychosis.

 - Brain chemistry.
 Problems with certain brain chemicals, including neurotransmitters called dopamine and glutamate, may contribute to schizophrenia.
 Neurotransmitters allow brain cells to communicate with each other.
 Networks of neurons are likely involved as well.